 Tracy Hamler Carrick

-Senior Lecturer Director, Writing Workshop & Graduate Writing Service
+Senior Lecturer and Director of the Writing Workshop & Graduate Writing Service

 Cornell postgraduates (graduate students, professional students, postdocs, and faculty) can work with Graduate Writing Service tutors to develop and refine strategies for drafting and revising writing projects and teaching materials: